-- Lunges: Stand in a wide stance, feet shoulder width apart.
-Place one leg behind your body, bending your back leg until your knee is about to touch the ground, and your front knee is bent at a 90 degree angle.
+- Lunges: Stand in a wide stance, feet shoulder-width apart.
+Place one leg behind your body, bending your back leg until your knee is about to touch the ground, and your front knee is bent at a 90-degree angle.
 Hold for a few seconds, then return to the starting position.
 Do two sets of ten reps with each leg.
 For additional difficulty, try holding weights in your hands during the movement.

-- Squats: The movement involved with this exercise is similar to wall slides, but requires you to balance as well as engage your back muscles.
-In a wide stance with your feet shoulder width apart, slowly lower your body by bending your legs while keeping your back straight and your butt sticking out.
+- Squats: The movement involved in this exercise is similar to wall slides, but requires you to balance as well as engage your back muscles.
+In a wide stance with your feet shoulder-width apart, slowly lower your body by bending your legs while keeping your back straight and your butt sticking out.
 Lower your body until your butt is below your knees, or as far as you can comfortably.
 Raise your body back up to the starting position, moving slowly to maintain control.
 Repeat this movement five times for a set, doing two to three sets a day.
 For additional difficulty, hold free weights in your hands or place a weighted barbell on your back while performing this exercise.

 In particularly severe cases involving your quads, such as Grade 3, comprises a complete rupture of the muscle, surgery may be required.
-Surgical procedures for treating severe quad condition may involve stitching muscle to bone, and artificially lengthening tendons.
+Surgical procedures for treating the severe quad condition may involve stitching muscle to bone, and artificially lengthening tendons.
 These surgeries are performed under anesthetic, and rehabilitation can take up to eight weeks, with full functionality being restored in nine to twelve months.

 Compression tape such as KT tape can be applied in order to relieve pain and prevent swelling or displacement in the hamstrings.
 You may be able to resume running with some KT tape, rest and ice as per the RICE protocol, but only in minor cases.